Boston for the Holidays (2019)

 Christmas at Sturbridge Village

-For families interested in learning about historical Christmas, the Sturbridge Village (about an hour drive west of Boston) presents Christmas by Candlelight celebrations on weekends, November 30- through December 23.
+For families interested in learning about historical Christmas, the Sturbridge Village (about an hour drive west of Boston) presents Christmas by Candlelight celebrations on weekends.

-Three of the famous gilded age mansions in Newport, Rhode Island, invite you to tour and admire holiday music and decorations.
-The three houses – Breakers, The Elms and the Marble House (all are National Historic Landmarks) will be open daily for tours from November 17 through January 1, 2019.
+Three of the famous gilded age mansions in Newport, Rhode Island offer holiday music and decorations.
+The three houses – Breakers, The Elms and the Marble House -are the National Historic Landmarks.
 Here is the link for tickets and schedules.

-Edaville Railroad in Carver, MA, offers Christmas-lit train rides during its Festival of Lights (through through December 31).
-Trains run on an hourly schedule.
+Edaville Railroad in Carver, MA, offers Christmas-lit train rides during its Festival of Lights.

-There is so much to do in and around Boston during the holidays, but if you get the cabin-fever over long holiday weekend and yearn go on a road trip, here is our Eastern Townships of Quebec winter weekend ideas; and several holiday ideas in New York City.
+There is so much to do in and around Boston during the holidays, but if you get the cabin-fever over long holiday weekend and yearn go on a road trip, here is our Mont-Tremblant Holidays round up, Eastern Townships of Quebec winter weekend ideas; holiday ideas in New York City.